pauleveritt/pyramid_sqltraversal/docs/traversal_crud/index.rst

 - Add static and templates

-- Small changes to initialize and views
+- Small changes to initialize

+- Views refactored to serve HTML from jinja2 templates

+- __init__ includes pyramid_jinja2 and add static view